ArashPartow/exprtk/readme.txt

 completed, the  caller can  then obtain  a list  of symbols  and their associated types from the DEC.

+The kinds of  questions one can  ask regarding the  dependent entities within an expression are as follows:

+  * What user defined or local variables, vectors or strings are used?
+  * What functions or custom user functions are used?
+  * Which variables, vectors or strings have values assigned to them?

 The following example demonstrates usage of the DEC in determining the dependents of the given expression: